TheGoodlike13/liberty_or_death/README.md

 which eats away at all the time that it takes to get inside it before you even notice.
 Let us begin this episode of Dragon Ball VM with a flashback.

-I vaguely recall having no luck whatsoever with running a VM on this computor over here.
+I vaguely recall having no luck whatsoever with a VM on this computor over here.
 And when I don't have luck with something, I purge it from existence.
 Therefore we must start from the beginning.
 Again.
 I found this website:
 [#ubuntu_tryhard](#ubuntu_tryhard).
 They are just obsessed with people migrating from windows 7, but they do reluctantly offer advice on how to run it on a VM.
 That sounds good enough.

-As an aside, my download hard-drive (so, the hard-drive where downloads go by default) is getting quite full.
+As an aside, my download hard-drive (the hard-drive where downloads go by default) is getting quite full.
 All those videos downloaded with [youtube-dl](https://github.com/yt-dlp/yt-dlp) are starting to take a toll, if you catch my meaning.
 Thankfully it's just about enough to fit the latest Ubuntu ISO.
 Hurray!

 [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is the next step.
-Their website says something or other about only older versions supporting certain features.
+The website says something or other about certain features being supported by older versions only.
 Well, I haven't been told anything about which features I would need or not, so latest version it is.

 Uh oh.
 There's some network feature that we probably need if we are to have any hope of using our VM as a Kerberos server.
 I've actually had a lot of problems with my network connection.
 From time to time it just refuses to consume DHCP responses.

 DHCP is, uh, I guess since it ends with 'P', a protocol?
 Uh, it's how your computer gets its IP address.
 You send out a DHCP message (of some kind) into the world.
 The DHCP server, I guess?
 It, uh, sends back a message with an IP address you can use.
 But then you have to respond with an acknowledgement that you're gonna use the IP address.
 It's something like that.

 This process is considered 'leasing' the IP address for a little while, so you kinda have to keep pinging the server every now and then for an extension.
 If you don't, you lose your IP & the network connection drops until the process is restarted from beginning.

 Well my stupid network adapter tries to renew the bloody thing... but when it gets the response, it pretends it didn't.
 So it just spams the server a few times and gives up for a while.
 It repeats this procedure at intervals until the lease expires.
 Then it has to restart the process from the beginning, and now that it's not an extension of the lease, correctly handles it and restores the connection.
 Doesn't sound that bad, right?

 Well, setting aside spontaneous disconnections from *everything*, at some point the DHCP server has had enough of my adapter's shit and just stops responding altogether.
 Then the connection disappears until that server has calmed down.

-My process of fixing this has been along the lines of 'delete or disable everything related to networking that you don't need' and 'do not install anything that touches it or anything related to it whatsoever' and finally 'if all else fails, reset IP stack and restart the computer'.
+My process of fixing this has been along the lines of `delete or disable everything related to networking that you don't need` and `do not install anything that touches it or anything related to it whatsoever` and finally `if all else fails, reset IP stack and restart the computer`.
 The first 2 steps seem to have significantly reduced the rate of these events.
 From sporadic to barely once a month, if that.
 The last step has successfully prevented any issues in the few remaining cases.

 The point of this aside is, great, now something might fuck up my network.
 I just love installing shit that can fuck up my network.
 Lovely.

 Installation has succeeded, so far.
 I'm following the steps.
 Unfortunately they are not specific enough.
 For example, when creating a virtual hard drive, you actually have 3 options.
 VDI, VHD and VMDK.
 I guess I'll just stick to defaults and see what happens.

 Dynamically allocated!
 10 GB!
 1GB RAM!
 Let's go!